top of page

 For those who did not raise their hand, that means a solid number of you are from first-generation families.
 This is where college is not a lived experience in your household.
 To the first-gen folks -- I want to say a big THANK YOU.
 You are breaking family barriers.
 You are an intrepid explorer, to be the first from your family to send a child to college.
 We will be discussing college success for all, whether legacy gen or first gen.

-Before we jump in, I want to share the most important part of my background.
+Before we jump in, I want to share the most important part of my background with you.
 My wife and I have four children, 3 boys and a girl.
 Today, they are all young adults and fully launched.
 So my wife and I have gone full cycle.
 We are now parent consultants!
 Our children are all college graduates, some with advanced degrees.
 They all have good jobs and healthy relationships.
-They are all happy.
-So what I share with you today has been fully tested -- in high schools, in colleges, and even in my own family.
-I know our approach works, and I am happy to share it with you!
+They are all happy and bring JOY to their community.
+I bring this up because our discussion tonight is VERY personal to me and my wife.
+What I share with you today has been fully tested -- in high schools, in colleges, and even in my own family.

 What is Our Job as a Parent?